Classic Pumpkin Pie With No Shrink Pie Crust

 - In a medium saucepan combine brown sugar, butter, cream, and salt over medium-low heat.

 - Bring to a simmer for 3 to 5 minutes.
 Remove from the heat; stir in vanilla, pecans, and cranberries, if desired.
 Allow to cool slightly before serving with the pie.

 - The cook time for this recipe may vary depending on your oven and also what kind of pie dish you are using.
-I used a tin pie plate which took just about an hour to bake.
+If you use a tin pie plate, it takes just about an hour to bake.
 If you are baking with a larger and thicker ceramic one you may need to bake it longer - up to 15 min more.

 Adapted from Williams Sonoma Test Kitchen